Updated August 2021

 Goals: Independence, personal accomplishment, efficient results

-Would increase effectiveness though: Warmth, tactful communication, paying attention to others’ needs
+Would increase effectiveness through: Warmth, tactful communication, paying attention to others’ needs

 –Source: The 8 Dimensions of Leadership